Cruising Info

 • Bring any specialty items and brand names you want from Australia.
 In Indonesia you’ll find fresh fruits and vegetables, plus some staples, but no exotic imports until Bali.

-• Popcorn can be problematic everywhere in SE Asia, so if you want lots, bring it from Australia.
+• Popcorn is becoming more popular in SE Asia, but if you want good quality control, bring it from Australia.

 • If you use canned green beans for bean salads, get plenty in Australia.
-The next place you’ll see them is in Thailand and the Maldives.
+The next place you’ll see them is in Dili, Thailand and the Maldives.
+Maybe Langkawi.

-• Bring lots of TP, and good mosquito repellent.
+• Bring your favorite brand personal items, sunscreen and mosquito repellent.

 SOUTH EAST ASIA